Second-order Conditional Gradient Sliding: Computational Results

 The quadratic approximation $\hat{f}_k(X)$ of $f(X)$ that the PVM steps in Line~\ref{algLine:Appx:PNStep2} of Algorithm~\ref{algo:Appx:proj-Newton} uses can be written as:

 This allows us to write the gradient $\nabla \hat{f}_k(X)$ of the quadratic approximation as:

 The complexity of evaluating the gradient of $\hat{f}_k(X)$ is also $\mathcal{O}(n^3)$, dominated by the matrix inversion and the matrix multiplication operations.
 In practice, we only invert the matrix $(X_k + \delta I^n)^{-1}$ once per iteration when we form the quadratic approximation in Line~\ref{algLine:Appx:buildQuadratic} of Algorithm~\ref{algo:Appx:proj-Newton}.
 Nevertheless, this means that the complexity of computing $\nabla f(X)$ and $\nabla\hat{f}_k (X)$ is the same, so in this respect there is no advantage to using the quadratic approximation.
-However, for the quadratic approximation $\hat{f}_k(X)$ we can easily find a closed-form expression for the optimal step size when moving along a direction $D$, that is:
+However, for the quadratic approximation $\hat{f}_k(X)$ we can find a closed-form expression for the optimal step size when moving along a direction $D$.
+It suffices to take the derivative of $\hat{f}_k(X + \gamma D)$ with respect to $\gamma$ using the expression shown in Equation~\eqref{eq:used_in_linesearch} and set the derivative to zero.
+This leads to:

 If we use a golden section search to perform a line search over the original function $f(X)$ to compute the optimal step size we will potentially need to evaluate $f(X)$ multiple times, and each evaluation has complexity $\mathcal{O}(n^3)$.
 On the other hand, to compute the exact line search for $\hat{f}_k(X)$ we only need to evaluate the expression in Equation~\eqref{eq:Appx:LineSearchGLasso} once, with complexity $\mathcal{O}(n^3)$.
 This makes the line search operation with $\hat{f}_k(X)$ significantly cheaper than the line search with $f(X)$, and makes the ACG iterations in Line~\ref{algLine:Appx:PNStep2} of Algorithm~\ref{algo:Appx:proj-Newton} significantly cheaper than the iterations in Line~\ref{algLine:Appx:ACGStep} of Algorithm~\ref{algo:Appx:proj-Newton}.